alondmnt/joplin-plugin-tag-navigator/README.md

 ### Keyboard shortcuts

 - Default command shortcuts
-    - These can be set up in Joplin's keyboard shortcut settings
+    - These can be set up in Joplin's keyboard shortcut settings.

 | Key | Action |
 | --- | ------ |